 Christmas Light Safety

-Pretty lights, candles, and decorations are just a few of the items bringing charm and cheer to the holiday season - however, if they are not used carefully, your holiday may go from festive to frightening.
+Pretty lights, candles, and decorations, presents all wrapped and put under the tree are just a few of the items bringing charm and cheer to the holiday season - however, if they are not used carefully, your holiday may go from festive to frightening.

 The American Red Cross offers the following safety tips to help greatly reduce the fire risk in your home or business this holiday season.